MrLuckyGamer/prophuntenhanced/README.md

 * Prop Halo
 * New flashlight method for props
 * Additional models for props
-* 4 new random hunter skin
+* 4 new random hunter skins
 * Fixed viewmodels
 * New Lucky Balls
 * New weapons from Lucky Balls